0nlyjazz/0nlyjazz.github.io/README.md

-# My notes about Rust, Raspberry Pi, Linux kernel and more...
+# Notes about cross-compilation on ARM64, Linux kernel, Raspberry Pi, Rust etc.

 Disclaimer: The following content are my personal notes and I cannot guarantee that it will work for you.
 If you're going to use them, you're on your own.
 I've tried it on ubuntu 22.04 LTS running as a VM (host: ubuntu 22.10)

 ## Aim: provide rust support in one of the stable kernels out there.